influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 If the query does not specify the `unit`, the unit defaults to one second (`1s`).

 `INTEGRAL(field_key)`
-Returns the area under the curve for subsequent field values associated with the [field key](/enterprise_influxdb/v1.9/concepts/glossary/#field-key).
+Returns the area under the curve for subsequent field values associated with the [field key](/influxdb/v2.1/reference/glossary/#field-key).

 `INTEGRAL(/regular_expression/)`
 Returns the area under the curve for subsequent field values associated with each field key that matches the [regular expression](/enterprise_influxdb/v1.9/query_language/explore-data/#regular-expressions).

 `INTEGRAL(*)`
-Returns the average field value associated with each field key in the [measurement](/enterprise_influxdb/v1.9/concepts/glossary/#measurement).
+Returns the average field value associated with each field key in the [measurement](/influxdb/v2.1/reference/glossary/#measurement).

 `INTEGRAL()` does not support [`fill()`](/enterprise_influxdb/v1.9/query_language/explore-data/#group-by-time-intervals-and-fill). `INTEGRAL()` supports int64 and float64 field value [data types](/enterprise_influxdb/v1.9/write_protocols/line_protocol_reference/#data-types).

 #### Examples

-Examples 1-5 use the following subsample of the [`NOAA_water_database` data](/enterprise_influxdb/v1.9/query_language/data_download/):
+The following examples use a subset of the [`NOAA_water_database` data](/enterprise_influxdb/v1.9/query_language/data_download/) data:

 ```sql
 > SELECT "water_level" FROM "h2o_feet" WHERE "location" = 'santa_monica' AND time >= '2015-08-18T00:00:00Z' AND time <= '2015-08-18T00:30:00Z'